carpentries-incubator/reproducible-publications-quarto/episodes/09-biblio-crossref.md

 Rstudio will search the [DOI](https://support.datacite.org/docs/doi-basics) API and list the only matching result and you can insert it.
 After confirming this is the citation you would like to include, you can modify the key, if you would like to simplify it, and also choose if you would like to insert it as a in-text citation, meaning you would like to have the last name of the author(s) followed by a page number enclosed in parentheses. i.e., Kirschbaum and Hellhammer (2007), but in this case, we will uncheck that option since we won’t include authors as part of the narrative.
 Instead we would like to insert a parenthetical citation, where authors and year will be displayed inside the parentheses such as (Kirschbaum and Hellhammer 2007).
 You may insert more than one citation by selecting multiple items.

-This item will be automatically listed in your Bibliography folder, and if you want to cite this same item again you can type `@` and the first letters of the item name which will be auto-completed by Rstudio.
+This item will be automatically listed in your references.bib file and will help you manage your citations more efficiently.
+Pretty cool, huh?
+If you want to cite this same item again you can type `@` and the first letters of the item name which will be auto-completed by Rstudio.
 For parenthetical citations you will have to type the key between brackets and for in-text narrative citations, you only need to type in the key.
 Note that when you hover over the citation, you will preview the full reference for the cited item that will be listed at the bottom of the manuscript.
 This feature helps you to identify if you have to edit anything in the .bib file your citation is calling.
 Also, note that all citations will be included at the end of your document under a reference list.

 > ## Challenge 9.1 - Insert a Citation Using the DOI Lookup Function